Thinking about Solar?

 UES still delivers plenty of power to customers with solar arrays — in many cases, more than half of the energy they use.
 Solar customers also make constant use of our local distribution system to import or export energy, depending on their consumption and solar production.
 Under current rates and rules, though, they avoid paying for most of that usage, and the grid that delivers it, thanks in part to credits they receive for excess solar energy.

 This exchange, called net metering, effectively values excess solar energy at a price equivalent to UES' total retail rate, which includes all the costs of producing the energy plus the cost of building, operating and maintaining generation and delivery infrastructure.
-That credit is currently worth about 11 cents/kWh.
-But that's more than twice as much as it costs to buy solar power from large, community-scale solar arrays that provide broader benefits for all customers.
-Paying too much for excess solar energy reduces our ability to invest in more cost-effective solar resources for all customers.
+That credit is currently worth nearly 11 cents/kWh.
+But that's much more than UES pays for solar power from large, community-scale solar arrays that provide broader benefits for all customers.
+Paying too much for excess solar energy increases our rates and reduces our ability to invest in more cost-effective solar resources for all customers.

-That's why the ACC has approved changes to net metering that are expected to affect some UES customers beginning in 2017.
-Rather than providing energy credits in exchange for excess solar energy, UES and other utilities will provide bill credits based on the calculated value of that power.
+That's why, in 2016, the ACC approved changes to net metering that are expected to affect new users of private solar power systems.
+Rather than providing energy credits in exchange for excess solar energy, UES and other utilities will provide a bill credit based on the calculated value of that power.
 Initially, that value will reflect prices recently paid for power from large community-scale systems.
 In future years, that value also could be calculated based on the costs that UES and other utilities can avoid through the use of excess solar energy.

-Since February 2014, our solar interconnection agreement has included a disclosure form required by the ACC — Attachment A — that describes how future rate changes might affect costs incurred by customers who use solar panels.
-Here's the full, current text of that disclosure, which each customer must sign.
+Since February 2014, our solar interconnection agreement has included a disclosure required by the ACC that describes how future rate changes might affect costs incurred by customers who use solar panels.
+Here's the full text of that disclosure, which is included in the Interconnection Agreement Terms & Conditions that each customer must sign.
+(Please note: UNSE is an abbreviation for UNS Electric, the legal name of the operating subsidiary that provides electric service under the UES brand.)

-1. Your PV system is subject to the current rates, rules and regulations established by the Arizona Corporation Commission (Commission).
+a.
+The Generating Facility is subject to the current rates, rules and regulations established by the Commission.
 The Commission may alter its rules and regulations and/or change rates in the future.
-If this occurs, your PV system is subject to those changes and you will be responsible for paying any future increases to electricity rates, charges or service fees from UNSE.
+If this occurs, the Generating Facility is subject to those changes including the Customer being responsible for paying any future applicable increases to electricity rates, charges or service fees from UNSE.

-2. UNSE's electricity rates, charges and service fees are determined by the Commission and are subject to change based upon the decision of the Commission.
-These future adjustments may positively or negatively impact any potential savings or the value of your PV system.
+b.
+UNSE’s electricity rates, charges and service fees are determined by the Commission and are subject to changes based upon the decisions of the Commission.
+These future adjustments may positively or negatively impact any potential savings or the value of the Generating Facility.

-3. Any future electricity rate projections which may be presented to you are not produced, analyzed or approved by UNSE or the Commission.
+d.
+Any future electricity rate projections which have been presented to Customer are not produced, analyzed or approved by UNSE or the Commission.
 They are based on projections formulated by external third parties not affiliated with UNSE or the Commission.

 As that advisory makes clear, future rate changes may alter the economic benefits associated with rooftop solar power systems.
 The savings estimates provided by sellers of solar power systems may be based on current rates and net metering benefits and could reflect their own guesses about future changes or increases.
 Any changes to those rates or benefits would obviously undermine those assumptions.